mide42/ListOfLets/README.md

-# ListOfLets
+# ReadMe file for *"ListOfLets"*

-Document with names of software technologies ending with _"-let"_, e.g. Applet or Servlet.
+Document with names of software technologies ending with *"-let"*, e.g. App*LET* or Serv*LET*.

+This repository contains only markdown files (for formatted text), but no source code for an executable computer program.

 Started in March 2015.

-This repository contains only markdown files.